 Quidditch World Cup was released on a variety of systems in 2003: Nintendo GameCube, PlayStation 2, Microsoft Windows, Xbox, and Game Boy Advance.
 In other words, it was everywhere.

-Imagine a new game just like this one in beautiful HD graphics on Nintendo Switch, Playstation 4, or Xbox One.
-You could play online with friends or random Potterheads around the globe, competing in tournaments and working your way through the ranks.
+Imagine a new game just like this one in beautiful HD graphics on Nintendo Switch, Playstation 5, or Xbox Series X. You could play online with friends or random Potterheads around the globe, competing in tournaments and working your way through the ranks.
 Since this game was published we’ve learned about several Wizarding Schools in canon, so this game could let us play at places like Ilvermorny!

 And if we can’t get that, how about some simple broom racing?
 Knock your opponents down with some well-timed spells.
 And the more you play, the better the broom you can purchase.